5 Tricks to Use When Hanging Drapes and Curtains

-When it comes time for hanging drapes and curtains in your home, I have learned a few window treatment hanging tips from two good friends with professional window treatment businesses complete with workrooms that will ensure you get the professional looking results you envision.
+When it comes time for hanging drapes and curtains in your home, I have learned a few window treatment hanging tips, plus the answers to the most frequently asked questions when it comes to hanging curtains and drapes that will ensure you get the professional looking results you envision.

-4 Tricks to Use When Hanging Drapes and Curtains
+5 Tricks to Use When Hanging Drapes and Curtains

-Tip #1: Attach the Last Hook or Ring to the Wall
+1. Attach the Last Hook or Ring to the Wall

 As I was removing all the professionally made and hung drapes that were left by the previous owner of my house, I found these specialty angle irons on the wall right under the rod brackets on each side of all the sliders and windows in the house.